’Indiana Rye’ Whiskey Is (Finally) A Legally-Recognized Designation

 — Distillery Daily (@DistilleryDaily) June 26, 2021

 Does this mean that WhistlePig and Bulleit are going to start labeling their ryes as “Indiana Straight Rye Whiskey”?
 Probably not.
-Both of those brands lean into being from Vermont and Kentucky (respectively), regardless of the fact that they source from MPG.
+Both of those brands lean into being from Vermont and Kentucky (respectively), regardless of the fact that they source from MGP.
 This is more of a win for the small, local craft distillers who now get to call their whiskey their own, with laws protecting them.
 It’s also a play to help make Indiana more of a whiskey destination.

 State Rep. Chris May, who spearheaded the legislation, said, “we want Indiana to be as popular for its rye whiskey as it is for basketball and racing.”
 He continued, “Establishing that market, both in sales and tourism, might one day put the success of our state’s distilleries on par with that of the Kentucky Bourbon Trail.”